AldiTam/terraform/README.md

 }

 provider "aws" {
-  region = "us-east-1"
+  region = "eu-west-1"
 }

 resource "aws_instance" "example" {
-  ami           = "ami-011899242bb902164" # Ubuntu 20.04 LTS // us-east-1
+  ami           = "ami-092ff8e60e2d51e19" # Ubuntu 20.04 LTS // us-east-1
   instance_type = "t2.micro"
 }
 '''

-Initialize Terraform in the directory containing main.tf by running terraform init.
+Initialize Terraform in the directory containing main.tf by running: terraform init
+.
 This sets up the backend and state storage.
 Run terraform plan to view the changes Terraform will make to your infrastructure.
 Run terraform apply to create the specified resources.
 Confirm the action when prompted.
 To clean up resources and avoid unnecessary costs, run terraform destroy and confirm the action when prompted.